 - Cook the saucepan on high heat for 7 minutes, and then cover and simmer for 40-45 minutes.

-- When the water has fully evaporated (and the rice is fully cooked) take the pot off the heat and leave to cool.
+- When the water has fully evaporated (and the rice is fully cooked) take the pot off the heat and leave to cool for approximately 5-10 minutes.

 - Flip the pot onto a serving plate and slowly and carefully remove the pot leaving a your masterpiece in its wake.